 Do we finally have a Corsair -4 worth building?

-In the wonderful world of 1/48 models – when it comes to Corsairs there are two alternatives: Tamiya and Hasegawa.
-These two seem to have split the variants simply.
-Tamiya has all the early war Corsairs while Hasegawa has the late war and post war variants.
-Every one of these kits, while not perfect, makes a quality model with minimal fuss.
+In the wonderful world of 1/48 models, when it comes to Corsairs there are two alternatives: Tamiya and Hasegawa.
+These two companies seem to have split the variants simply: Tamiya has all the early war Corsairs while Hasegawa has the late war and post war variants.
+Every one of these kits, while not perfect, makes a quality model with minimal fuss and are widely available.

 Tamiya does not make a -4 but one can make a -4 out of a -1D Corsair with the help of a CMK conversion kit.
 That was what I did when I made my first -4 Corsair:

 And wow… what an unbelievable chore that was.
 The resin shrunk and did not fit in key areas (flaps and cowl front!) and I had to buy ultracast flaps in order to get any flap to fit.
 The end result was a solid “meh” but I got my -4 into my collection:

 But then Hobby Boss stunned the world with their announcement of the definitive F4U-4 in both early and late models!
 I of course signed up for one and swallowed hard at the asking price.
 When it got to the top of my build pile, it was supposed to have a True Details Cowl and Prop.
 However, after ordering and receiving 2 sets of warped parts, I just stayed with the kit parts.
 I decided to use a set of Fine molds styrene seatbelts as well as a Scale Aircraft Conversions F4U-4 metal landing gear.

 The cockpit floor and consoles went together very easily and had lots of molded on detail.
 A drybrush made this detail pop.
 I added some space PE handles: